metablaster/WindowsFirewallRuleset/README.md

 16. Now go ahead and test your internet connection (ex. with browser or some other program), If you're unable to connect to internet after applying these rules you have several options:

-- It is recommended that you reboot system first because some rules might not be active yet
 - you can temporarily open outbound firewall in GPO or [Disable firewall](https://github.com/metablaster/WindowsFirewallRuleset/blob/master/Readme/DisableFirewall.md)
 - you can troubleshoot problems: [Network troubleshooting detailed guide](https://github.com/metablaster/WindowsFirewallRuleset/blob/master/Readme/NetworkTroubleshooting.md)
 - you can [Reset Firewall to previous state](https://github.com/metablaster/WindowsFirewallRuleset/blob/master/Readme/ResetFirewall.md)